 - They rarely break systems because they don't use tools on them very often

-The trouble with white shirts advancing beyond that stage is they have no incentive to do so.
-They don't need to get dirty, they make lots of money and they look dang good doing it.
+The trouble with white shirts advancing beyond that stage is that they have no incentive to do so.
+They don't need to get dirty, they make lots of money, and they look dang good doing it.

-These are just salespeople and the more they learn technically, the more complicated it can be to sell systems so why bother?
+These are just salespeople, and the more technical material they learn, the more complicated it can be to sell systems, so why bother?

 Strength = Making Money & Looking good